 People in the crowd began to shake their heads.
-They cried out in disbelief and covered their mouths with their hands, just like my mother and I did at home.
+They cried out in disbelief.
+They covered their mouths with their hands.
+So did my mother and I at home.

 Everyone was in shock.
 We just watched the last moments of the astronauts' lives.
 We knew their families were watching, too.
-All our pride in America's achievements and in these new astronauts blew up in the sky in front of our eyes.
+All our pride and hope for these new astronauts blew up in the sky in front of our eyes.

-The news replayed the crash for days and days after the event.
+The news replayed the crash for days and days after.
 My teacher rolled a TV set into our class to watch news about it.
 How did this happen?
 Whose fault was it?